A GREAT Architecture for Edge-Based Graph Problems Like TSP: Experiments: Learning to Solve Non-Euclidean Routing Problems

 On CVRP, GREAT generally achieves the best results.
-We note however, that for EUC CVRP there are other promising neural models achieving better results, e.g. \citet{drakulic2023bq} or also \citet{lu2019learning}.
+However, for EUC CVRP there are other promising neural models achieving better results, e.g. \cite{drakulic2023bq} or also \cite{lu2019learning}.
 These are, however, applied only to EUC CVRP and to the best of our knowledge, we are the first ones to learn to solve CVRP with the TMAT and XASY distribution.
-We note that the runtimes of GREAT are much faster than HGS while achieving relatively small gaphs, especially for XASY.
+We note that the runtimes of GREAT are much faster than HGS while achieving relatively small gaps, especially for XASY.
 This is surprising giving the rather large gaps for XASY TSP.
+We hypothesize that this is due to the customer demands and vehicle capacity, resulting in several subtours that impose more structure on the potential solution.

-For OP, GREAT is again our best performing model, but again we note that on EUC OP \citet{drakulic2023bq} achieves better performance than us.
+GREAT is again our best performing model, but we note that on EUC OP \cite{drakulic2023bq} achieves better performance than us (as well as the non-learning based EA4OP heuristic).
 Again, to the best of our knowledge, this work is the first to learn to solve OP on the TMAT and XASY distributions.
 Notably, this is significant because, as far as we are aware, no advanced heuristics currently exist for accurately solving the asymmetric OP.
-Moreover, XASY OP is especially challenging.
-Since the triangle inequality does not hold, it is not trivial to determine if it is still possible to return to the depot while respecting the maximum travel distance (compare SM).

 Overall, for problems with 100 nodes, we summarize that GREAT is generally among the best performing models in our set-up.
 Notably, for EUC, there are other neural models available that produce slightly better results, however, they are typically limited to Euclidean settings and, to the best of our knowledge, we are the first ones to learn to solve asymmetric CVRP and OP.
-Among the two different GREAT versions, GREAT NB seems to generally perform better, with the exception of EUC TSP which is why we provide the results of GREAT NF on CVRP and OP in the SM only.
-We hypothesize that GREAT is unable to unfold its full potential (compared to existing node-level models which, as we acknowledged, often perform slightly better on EUC) due to our augmentation method which is disadvantageous compared to Euclidean coordinate flipping when focusing on a single distribution.
+Among the two different GREAT versions, GREAT NB seems to generally perform better, with the exception of EUC TSP.
+Further, for most problems (with the exception of TSP XASY), GREAT MIX performs almost as well as the pure GREAT models, showing that it is possible for a single GREAT model to learn all distributions at the same time.
+We hypothesize increasing the training dataset size could close these gaps since a GREAT MIX model encounters only $\frac{1}{3}$ of the data of a particular distribution during training compared to a ``specialized'' model.
+We hypothesize that GREAT is unable to unfold its full potential (compared to existing node-level models which, as we acknowledged, often perform slightly better on EUC) due to our scaling-based augmentation method which is disadvantageous compared to Euclidean coordinate flipping when focusing on a single distribution.